 Nt*i=1+R0+R02+R03+…+R0t=(R0t+1-1) /(R0-1)

 Where, i refers to the incubation period of HFMD-related enteroviruses and t the number of transmission generation.
 The total time elapsed, thus, is t*i.
 The notion Nt*i represents the expected cumulative number of cases on day t*i of the initial growing phase.
 We assumed the incubation period to be 5 days, consistent with previous studies [11-12].
+We also show results using incubation periods of 3 to 7 days in the Supplemental Material, as this parameter is currently not well understood.
 Kruskal-Wallis test was used to compare the estimated R0s of all three HFMD related enterovirus serotypes.
+We validate this method via simulations based on an SEIR model (see Supplementary Material Section 1).

+Besides raw estimates, adjusted R0s based on subtype specific seroprevalence are also provided:

+R0.adj= R0.raw1-page.subtype

+where page.subtype represents the age- and subtype-specific seroprevalence.
+All reproduction number estimates are further validated by comparing against effective reproduction numbers based on methods described in Wallinga & Lipsith (2007), White & Pagano (2009), and Cori et al. (2013).

 We further investigated the association between the estimated R0s and other outbreak characteristics (outbreak duration, number of children exposed, and number of total cases).
 The analyses were truncated at the end of 2015/ beginning of 2016 when the EV-A71 monovalent HFMD vaccines were licensed [3].
 There is currently no vaccine for CV-A6 and CV-A16.
 Mann-Whitney U test was used to examine for statisticaldifferencebetweenestimatedR0s before and after the licensure of the EV-A71 vaccines.